 Sometimes it’s also difficult to find enough people to take your survey.
 To combat this problem, SurveyPlanet offers an audience service where you can purchase participants to take your survey.
 This saves you the trouble of finding respondents on your own.

-When choosing between surveys vs. questionnaires, the decision comes down to your end goal.
+Regarding the difference between a survey and a questionnaire and choosing one of them, the decision comes down to your goal.
 Do you want to gain general insight or do you want to draw conclusions?
 Learning the pros and cons of questionnaires might help answer your question.
 As for the pros, to start, questionnaires are easy and inexpensive.
 With SurveyPlanet, you can create a free account to send unlimited questionnaires and gather unlimited responses.
 Questionnaires are a practical way to collect data and obtain quick results.
 If you have a question you want your audience to answer for you, a questionnaire is a perfect way to do it.
 Log into SurveyPlanet to start creating your questionnaire today!

 On the flip side, questionnaires don’t give you as much data to analyze as a survey, meaning you won’t be able to draw in-depth conclusions.
 It’s also possible for respondents to give biased answers.
 They might even misinterpret your questions, which can lead to inaccurate responses.
-Lastly, questionnaires don’t take into account the behavior of the respondent, like physical reactions, gestures or emotions.
+Finally, questionnaires don’t take into account the behavior of the respondent, like physical reactions, gestures, or emotions

 When to Use a Survey

-Now that you know the pros and cons of surveys vs. questionnaires, you might wonder when the best time to use them is.
+Now that you know what’s the difference between survey and questionnaire, you might wonder when is the best time to use them.
 Surveys are best when you want to evaluate data from a series of questions.
 Some reasons you might use a survey include:

 - Customer satisfaction